Direct-drive sim racing wheel: Base mount

 On bases with a high torque, the most robust mounting is usually achieved using an industry-standard front-mounted flange mount, and this is often preferred among sim racers, as such base mounts usually are less inclined to bend during heavy steering movements.
 This typically gives a shorter lever and therefore more sturdy mounting due to less torque on the mounting interface.
 A de facto industry standard among sim wheels, which again stems from a widely used mechanical industry standard, is a front mount with a bolt circle measuring 4×130 mm diameter and metric M8 screws, which means that four screws are evenly placed along a circle measuring 130 mm in diameter.
 This roughly corresponds to a square of 91.9 mm × 91.9 mm, which is often quoted as a square pattern with 92 mm long sides.

 There are also a number of other proprietary patterns for mounting the base to a sim racing cockpit or table.
 Some of these instead have mounting on the sides or underside of the base.

-List of direct drive bases
+List of direct-drive bases

+Main specifications

 Sorted chronologically by time of introduction: